SCHOLARSHIPs

 McGough Construction/K. McCabe Scholarship ($500)

-Students enrolled in a construction trades program at Saint Paul College, with demonstrated financial need, underrepresented populations in the trades and serious commitment to their construction industry career.
+Students enrolled in a construction trades program at Saint Paul College, with demonstrated financial need and serious commitment to their construction industry career.

 Medical Lab Tech Support Scholarship ($1,000)